 A form is a container that visually groups other elements and widgets together, and contains a Submit button.
 When the form's Submit button is pressed, all widget values inside the form will be sent to Streamlit in a batch.

 To add elements to a form object, you can use "with" notation (preferred) or just call methods directly on the form.
 See examples below.

 - Every form must contain a st.form_submit_button.

-- You cannot add a normal st.button to a form.
+- st.button and st.download_button cannot be added to a form.